The Basics

 Managing Hypertension: Exercise

-Regular physical activity can help you manage diabetes, maintain a healthy weight, lose weight, manage blood sugar, and feel happier.
+Regular physical activity can help you manage hypertension, maintain a healthy weight, lose weight, and feel happier.
 A healthy goal is 150 minutes of moderate-intensity exercise per week, which means 20-25 minutes every day.
 There are a variety of moderate-intensity physical activities, like:

 • Brisk walking